Jeff Dwyer

 Jeffrey Thomas Paul Dwyer is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2019 provincial election.
 He represents the electoral district of Placentia West-Bellevue as a member of the Newfoundland and Labrador Progressive Conservative Party.
 Dwyer was re-elected in the 2021 provincial election.

-As of September 22, 2024, Dwyer serves as the Official Opposition critic for Tourism, Culture, Arts and Recreation.
+Dwyer was re-elected in the 2025 Newfoundland and Labrador general election.

+On September 17, 2026, Dwyer voted to approve the Churchill Falls Definitive Cooperation and Implementation Agreement (DCIA) in the House of Assembly along with the PC caucus.

 Dwyer served as Bowater House president at Memorial University of Newfoundland in 2000.